 If people don’t understand or appreciate why change is so important, they may think ‘if it ain’t broke, don’t fix it’.
-If reasons for change aren’t clearly presented, they may assume the worse in terms of initiator intentions and personal impact.
+If reasons for change aren’t clearly presented, they may assume the worst in terms of initiator intentions and personal impact.
 They also might not know what to do or how to do it.

 They may ask ‘how will this change affect my personal job security?’
 They may fear loss of position, income, stability, power of status.
 Social changes may occur that would affect their job satisfaction.
-All these things contribute to resistance because of that Law of Certainty
+All these things contribute to resistance because of that Law of Certainty.

-People prefer actions and events they are familiar with; it enhances their feeling of self-worth when they able to efficiently and effectively carry out their tasks.
-Breaking a habit is hard work for many, even if the new behaviour leads to favourable outcomes.
-So be aware of the effect habitual working patterns have on some people
+People prefer actions and events they are familiar with; it enhances their feeling of self-worth when they are able to efficiently and effectively carry out their tasks.
+Breaking a habit is hard work for many, even if the new behaviour leads to favorable outcomes.
+So be aware of the effect habitual working patterns have on some people.

 When people’s thoughts and feelings about change are not considered, they feel controlled and fear they are losing autonomy over their work lives.
-These fears decrease trust in the initiator’s intentions, so they breed resentment, distrust and resistance to change
+These fears decrease trust in the initiator’s intentions, so they breed resentment, distrust and resistance to change.

 Organisations create groups, subgroups, working norms, rules, processes, procedures, values and hierarchies in order to produce stability and order.
-Organisational changes usually alter this stability, and so are resisted
+Organisational changes usually alter this stability, and so are resisted.

 All these, and more, can produce resistance to any change initiative.

-Firstly, Education and Communication: Extensive communication will help reduce anxiety and ensure people undersatnd the reasons for what is happening, what will be expected of them and how they will be supported through the change.
+Extensive communication will help reduce anxiety and ensure people understand the reasons for what is happening, what will be expected of them and how they will be supported through the change.
 You should let people know beforehand what is happening and why.
-If people are informed and persuaded that the change is necessary and result in benefits, it will help with implementation
+If people are informed and persuaded that the change is necessary and result in benefits, it will help with implementation.

-Next, Participation and Involvement: This increases understanding, enhances feelings of control, reduces uncertainty and promotes a feeling of ownership.
-Encourage those involved in change to help design and implement the changes; that way, it is difficult for them to resist those things they have driven themselves
+This increases understanding, enhances feelings of control, reduces uncertainty and promotes a feeling of ownership.
+Encourage those involved in change to help design and implement the changes; that way, it is difficult for them to resist those things they have driven themselves.

-Then, Facilitation and Support: People’s anxiety should be seen as legitimate, so encouragement and support, training, coaching, counseling and facilitation can reduce resistance from those involved in the changes
+People’s anxiety should be seen as legitimate, so encouragement and support, training, coaching, counseling and facilitation can reduce resistance from those involved in the changes.

-Next, Negotiation and Agreement: With powerful resistors, you may have to offer incentives in return for agreement to changes.
-This is useful when people will clearly lose out because of the changes, but it also alerts people that they may be able to hold out for extra benefits if they continue resisting the change
+With powerful resistors, you may have to offer incentives in return for agreement to changes.
+This is useful when people will clearly lose out because of the changes, but it also alerts people that they may be able to hold out for extra benefits if they continue resisting the change.

-Before I sign off, here are some more tips for you on managing change:
+Here are some more tips for managing change: